-If you are having a problem with Social Security or another government agency, the staff at your congressperson’s office can be a huge help (sometimes) and no help at all (other times).
+If you are having a problem with Social Security or another government agency, your Congressperson’s office can be a huge help (sometimes) and no help at all (other times).
+Your Senator’s office can also be a huge help (sometimes).

-Before contacting your Congressperson, take a look at this list of How Your Congressperson Can (and Can’t) Help
+Before contacting your Congressperson or Senator, take a look at this list of How Your Congressperson Can (and Can’t) Help to make sure the kind of problem you are having is the kind of problem they can help with.

 If you are in one of those situations where a Congressperson can help, here’s some tips for making it work:

 💠 Write a letter – Here are some real life letters that really worked.
-(If you don’t like letters, you can just call)
+(If you don’t like letters, you can just call and keep calling)

 💠 Don’t be shy – Don’t be scared of contacting the office of your senator and congressperson.
 There is a special person on the staff there who is there to help people like you.
 That is their job!